MartinThoma/MartinThoma.github.io/_posts/2013-05-19-k-nearest-neighbor-classification-interactive-example.md

 - JavaScript
 - canvas
 featured_image: 2013/05/k-means-interesting-setting-thumb.png
+alias: /k-nearest-neighbor-clustering-interactive-example/index.html
 ---
 <iframe src="../html5/clustering/clustering.htm" width="98%" height="700px"></iframe>

 When the circle has exactly the same number of blue / green dots in it, it will be green.

 When you move the mouse over the box, everything will be calculated and drawn again.
 This leads to flickering with k-means, as k-means includes a random choice of cluster centers.

 <h2>Changelog</h2>
 <table>